Sell my Ford Fiesta: 6 things you need to know to get the best price

 Motorway will only ask for your registration and mileage before giving an on-screen price, while others like Wewantanycar and Webuyanycar want details including your email, mobile number and postcode, and with Money4YourMotors, you have to tick a box agreeing to calls and emails, before getting your on-screen valuation.

-While Motorway offered the top price for three of our five Ford Fiestas, it wouldn’t quote on our oldest model, with 120,000 on the clock.
+While Motorway offered the best price for three of our five Ford Fiestas, it wouldn’t quote on our oldest model, with 120,000 on the clock.

 We also worked out the average price quoted across all five Ford Fiesta models, (excluding instances where one site couldn’t quote us a price), to compare offers across all the car-buying sites.

-In this instance Motorway came out top, offering £120 more than the next best ‘average’ price offered by both Money4yourMotors and Wewantanycar and £708 more compared to Arnold Clark, which came out with the lowest average price.
+In this instance, Motorway came out top, offering £120 more than the next best ‘average’ price offered by both Money4yourMotors and Wewantanycar and a significant £708 more than Arnold Clark, which came out with the lowest average price.

 Importantly there was no single company that always made the highest offer.

-This is why we at Sell My Car Guide always recommend you take the time to get quotes from a few different car-buying sites, especially as some companies may be in the market for older or high-mileage cars, and promise to buy ‘anything’ while others, like Motorway or Cazoo tend to prefer vehicles in good condition with lower mileage.
+This is why we always recommend you take the time to get quotes from a few car-buying sites, especially as some companies may be in the market for older or high-mileage cars, and promise to buy ‘anything’ while others, like Motorway, tend to prefer vehicles in good condition with lower mileage.

 Read our Motorway review or get a Motorway quote